-The answer is that you may have a problem, whether it feels like you do or not.
 It fact, the feeling that you don't have a problem when you drink could actually be the biggest part of your problem.
 A few of the common signs of alcoholism are:

 Since denial is such a big part of alcoholism, an alcoholic might start drinking in secret to make it not seem like as big a deal.
 And of course, hiding it to make it not seem like a big deal is basically the same as admitting that it is a big deal.